 The endometrium has layers.
 During the menstrual cycle, the second layer fluctuates depending on what stage a woman is at in her cycle.
 In contrast, the first layer serves as a stabilizing anchor in the uterus and remains unchanged.
 The fertilized egg or a blastocyst will be implanted at this functional layer of the endometrium if conception occurs.
 The endometrium changes every month in preparation for the arrival of an embryo.

 The dynamic layer of the endometrium is responsible for controlling a woman’s period and menstrual cycle.
 Many problems can arise when trying to become pregnant if the endometrium is abnormal or dysfunctional.
 The most common problems in the endometrium are a displaced window of implantation and endometriosis.
-The other conditions that could occur in the endometrium include endometrial hyperplasia and cancer.
+The other conditions that could occur in the it include endometrial hyperplasia and cancer.

 How the Endometrium Works